Atlético Nacional: these are the signings and rumors for the 2023/2024 season

 Atlético Nacional is one of the teams with the most history and titles in Colombian soccer.
-Today it is known that they have 32 trophies, which, according to national and international sports journalists, position them worldwide as the best team in the country.
+Today it is known that they have 32 trophies, which, according to national and international sports journalists, position them worldwide as the team with the greatest international recognition.

 However, a few weeks ago he lost one of the most showy and striking finals of the local tournament, as he faced Millonarios FC, one of his biggest rivals.